-Fact Sheet on Oversight of Nuclear Power Plants
+Backgrounder on Oversight of Nuclear Power Plants

 Nuclear power plants have numerous barriers to protect workers and the public from radiation.
-Both the nuclear industry and the NRC have roles in providing and maintaining this protection.
+Both the nuclear industry and the NRC have a role ensuring the safety of these plants.
 The NRC establishes regulations and guides for the construction and operation of nuclear reactors.
-Utilities licensed by the NRC are directly responsible for designing, constructing, testing, and operating their facilities safely.
+Utilities are responsible for designing, constructing, and operating their facilities safely.
 The NRC also approves plant-specific terms that must be followed by the plant operators.
 These ensure that all necessary equipment is available to safely shut down the plant in the event of an accident.
-Through its licensing and oversight programs, assures that its licensees are meeting their responsibilities.
+Through its licensing and oversight programs, the NRC confirms that its licensees are meeting their responsibilities.

 Inspection results are used in NRC's overall evaluation of licensee performance.
 When a safety problem or failure to comply with requirements is discovered, the NRC requires prompt corrective action by the licensee.
 The NRC may also use its enforcement authority to sanction licensees that violate NRC rules.
 All inspections and findings are documented in written reports.
 These reports are sent to the utility and are made publicly available in the agency's document management system (ADAMS).
 Inspection reports, issued for each inspection, are also available on the reactor oversight process webpage.

-Paralleling the inspections are a series of performance indicators, which are objective measurements of a plant's safety performance.
-Performance indicators are submitted quarterly by licensees to the NRC and indicate how well a plant is performing when measured against established thresholds for each area.
+Nuclear power plants use performance indicators to objectively measure plant safety performance.
+Performance indicators are submitted quarterly by licensees to the NRC.
+They show how well a plant is performing compared to established thresholds for each area.
 These performance indicators are posted on the NRC's website.

-For more information on inspection or performance assessment, see the oversight section of our How We Regulate web page.
+For more information on inspection or performance assessment, see the oversight section of our “How We Regulate” webpage.